BielRubio/AudioAndMusicManager/docs/index.md

 In 3D spaces

-**1. In 2D Videogames**
+**2. In 2D Videogames**

 When it comes to 2D spaces, spatial audio done as the 3D counterpart is very rare to come across in videogames.
 The reason being that 2D games usually aren't mede in first person, so its not necessary for the player the know the location of an audio queue just by the sound.
+[CHECK REAL 2D SPATIAL AUDIO](https://webaudioapi.com/samples/spatialized/)

 If, instead we choose to make the concept simplier, without incorporating binaural audio, we can consider two main options for implementing spatial audio: